;

 Like most parents, I simply shopped for my daughter when she was very young.
 However, as she got older, I tried to shop with her.
 Quite frankly, this was mostly miserable for all of us.
 At times, shopping with my daughter was downright embarrassing.

-It was very difficult to get her to try clothing or shoes on, and she hated nearly everything.
-As soon as she would put something on, she would exclaim that it was too itchy or too tight.
+It was very difficult to get her to try clothing or shoes on, and she “hated” nearly everything.
+As soon as she tried something on, she would exclaim that it was too itchy or too tight.
 Really, there was a nearly 0% chance of her liking any new clothing.

 Throughout her elementary years, shopping with my youngest daughter was too difficult for everyone, so for the most part, I quit doing it.
 Instead, I shopped for her alone, bought the clothes, and brought them home.

-Ultimately, I realized that when we bought new clothes, we went through the same process nearly 100% of the time.
+Ultimately, I realized that when I presented my daughter with new clothes, we went through the same process nearly every time.
 Once I realized this, I was able to eliminate most of my frustration and emotion from the process of getting new clothes for my child.

 I simply knew the process and what to expect.
 I also came to realize that my daughter wasn’t just ungrateful, she truly found lots of clothing uncomfortable and was actually very slow to warm up to new things.